Warning Signs of Employee Burnout & How to Prevent It

 1. Leaving work early/more absenteeism

-Does it seem like your employees are constantly missing work?
-If you’ve noticed that one of your best employees is suddenly sick and missing work more often, chances are, they may be struggling with employee burnout or headed there quickly.
+Are your employees constantly missing work?
+If you’ve noticed that one of your best employees is suddenly sick and missing work more often, they may be struggling with employee burnout or headed there quickly.
 When people feel emotionally and physically exhausted, they will miss more days at work.
-They may hope that a day off of work will leave them refreshed, but as more deadlines pile up, this usually has the opposite effect, and they end up leaving early and missing even more days than before.
+They may hope that a day off of work will refresh them, but as more deadlines pile up, this usually has the opposite effect, and they end up leaving early and missing even more days than before.

 2. Increased cynicism

 If you’re the boss, this one may be a bit harder to spot.
-Increased cynicism is often noted from coworkers when an employee is experiencing burnout.
-However, it may be possible to spot this with a simple conversation with the employee.
-If they seem to take your advice or feedback with a sarcastic attitude, chances are, they’re experiencing burnout, and you’re only seeing the tip of the iceberg.
+Increased cynicism is often noted by coworkers when an employee is experiencing burnout.
+However, spotting this with a simple conversation with the employee may be possible.
+If they seem to take your advice or feedback with a sarcastic attitude, they’re probably experiencing burnout, and you’re only seeing the tip of the iceberg.
 Checking in with their managers or other coworkers on their team can help you to see whether the employee is struggling more than they’re letting on.

 3. Taking feedback personally